- 1. What is Instagram algorithm?

 Truth: Instagram ranking algorithms lower only automated posting, mass liking, mass following and mass watching.
 Frequent posting by a real person is OK.

 Truth: Shadowbanning doesn’t exist, according to what Instagram officials state.
 But almost everyone noticed that posts by some bloggers disappear from time to time in feed.
 Instagram team say it’s because people don’t interact with their profiles.
-People claim that Instagram hides posts to show more advertisements.
+People claim that Instagram hashtag algorithm hides posts with too many hashtags to show more advertisements.

 Bonus: How to beat Instagram algorithm in 2020